truedat101/campsynthesis/campsynthesis.neuromoda.me/content/_index.md

 ## About: More details about camp

 We don't have dues if you get involved.
 If you just want to show up, we ask for $500 per camper in advance to cover infrasturcture costs (sake, sushi, logistics).
 Please plan to be self sufficient.
 We don't run the sushi bar as a cafeteria for camp.
 It's too complicated to do that.
 Bring your food, and if you help with events, there is always food available.

 ---

+# Call To Action

+Burning Man 2025

+0) Visit us at B and 5:45
+1) Join Camp Synthesis
+2) -or- Create Your Own Camp (happy to advise on this)
+3) -or- Join Palinka Lounge (our sister camp)

+---